-Status Adjustments for Certain People
+Are there Status Adjustments for Certain People?

 The LIFE Act amended Section 245(i) of the Immigration and Nationality Act (INA) to allow people who were in the United States at the time to apply to adjust their status despite factors that would have ordinarily blocked them from doing so.
 If they met all the qualifications, they would then be able to obtain a green card as Lawful Permanent Residents (LPR) of the United States.

 In essence, the government offered to forgive violations of immigration status rules in exchange for payment of a $1,000 fine.
-This enabled many people who had entered the U.S. illegally, worked in the U.S. without authorization, or failed to maintain continuous lawful status to have these violations forgiven so that their immigration petitions could continue to be processed.
-However, this Act only applied to those who had either an immigrant petition or application for labor certification in process by April 30, 2001.
+This enabled many people who had entered the U.S. illegally, worked in the U.S. without authorization or failed to maintain a continuous lawful status to have these violations forgiven so that their immigration petitions could continue to be processed.
+However, this Act only applied to those who had either an immigrant petition or application for labor certification in the process by April 30, 2001.

-“V” Visas for Families
+V Visas for Families